gansoi/gansoi/README.md

 - No useful agents implemented yet.
 - The web interface is rudimentary at best.
 Useless at worst.
-- Single node operation is not supported.
-A cluster of core nodes *is* needed.
-  You can however run them on the same host.

 #### What We Currently Have